hasinthaindrajee/mdtester/README.md

 The customer--products--categories-service denies the request since the source cell is not **"NonExistingCell"** .
 Reivews cell failed to retrieve response from this service since reivews cell is not allowed to talk to customer-products cell.

-Format of the input json to OPA server can be found in [here}(./resources/input.json)
+Format of the input json to OPA server can be found in [here](./resources/input.json)

-** Note : The rego poclicies should be written by replacing the "-" in your serivce name with "_" since - is a preseved character in rego.
-Also the service name should be followed by a "_allow" in rego rule **
+**Note : The rego poclicies should be written by replacing the "-" in your serivce name with "_" since - is a preseved character in rego.
+Also the service name should be followed by a "_allow" in rego rule**

 ## 2. Repo Structure

+ Components comprise of cell and global components whereas docker directory contains docker files for building each components.
+Below is the source tree of mesh-security

         ├── components
         │   ├── cell